bobpozun/bobpozun.github.io/index.md

 - Designed and implemented a web automation framework using TypeScript, Playwright, and Applitools.
 - Developed a mobile automation framework using Waldo.
 - Built live retailer site monitoring solutions leveraging TypeScript, Playwright, and AWS Lambda.
-- Created multiple GitHub Actions workflows, AWS CDK stacks, and a Retool app to support API testing and real-time site uptime monitoring.
+- Managed QA GitHub Actions workflows, AWS CDK stacks, and a Retool app to support API testing and real-time site uptime monitoring.
 - Negotiated contracts for third-party testing tools, including Applitools and Waldo.
 - Led project management improvements, transitioning the company from JIRA to Linear for streamlined cross-functional collaboration.
 Developed best practices and provided company-wide onboarding and training.
 - Recruited, trained, and supervised multiple interns for both summer and ongoing programs.